Skip to content

 Relationship to Gresham's Law

 Inflation creates the conditions for Gresham's Law to operate.
 As one currency inflates (is debased), it becomes the "bad money" that people prefer to spend, while sound money is hoarded.
+Fiat money, which is cheaply available, is used for spending; scarce money, like gold and Bitcoin, is used for saving.
 This dynamic accelerates the inflation of the bad money by reducing its velocity initially, then dramatically increasing velocity as people lose confidence.
-This represents a recurring pattern in monetary history.